GnatykOleg/GnatykOleg/README.md

 -->

 ## Hi there, I'm Oleg 👋
-- I am currently learning react
+- I am currently learning Node.js

 ## I use in my work